ValentinKlinger/knapsack_problem/README.md

 # knapsack_problem

 Here is a study about the Knapsack Problem.
-I implement different algorithms to solve this problem and I analyse their limits.
+I've implemented different algorithms, including a brute force, a greedy and a genetic algo that I made from scratch, and one other implemented using the pymoo library (also a genetic algo) to solve this problem and I analyse their limits.

 ## Sources